Alz3bi/Adventure-Quest-RPG/README.md

 The `BattleSystem` class handles the logic for battles between the player and monsters.
 It supports basic actions such as attacking and determining the outcome of battles.

+### Exploration and Game Progression

+Players can explore different locations within the game world.
+Each location may contain monsters that the player can encounter and battle.
+Winning battles against monsters allows the player to gain experience points (XP), restore health, and potentially find items.
+The game tracks the player's progress, including explored locations and defeated monsters.

 ## Testing

 The project includes a set of unit tests to verify the functionality of the battle system.
 These tests are located in the `AdventureQuestRPGTests` project.